X-RateLimit-Limit: 20 X-RateLimit-Remaining: 14 X-RateLimit-Reset: 19100

 Layered SLAs

-API Manager supports multiple SLA limits are supported.
+API Manager supports multiple SLA limits.

 You can set multiple throughput limits for a single SLA tier.
-A single SLA tier named gold can limit requests to 100 per second as well as limiting requests to 10,000 per day.
+For example, a single SLA tier named gold can limit requests to 100 per second as well as limiting requests to 10,000 per day.
 This technique ensures that applications registered on a gold tier don’t exceed a bursting limit of 100 requests per second.
-Applications do not overwhelm the API, and registered applications get the expected 10,000 request per day.
-Setting the Visible flag on an SLA hides the first limit from application developers at registration time.
-If you define only one limit, you cannot hide it.
+Applications do not overwhelm the instance, and registered applications get the expected 10,000 requests per day.

 Response Headers

-In this case, the response tells users that within the next 19100 milliseconds, only 14 more requests are allowed by the SLA, which is set to allow 20 within this time-window.
+In this case, the response tells users that within the next 19100 milliseconds, only 14 more requests are allowed by the SLA, which is set to allow 20 within this time window.

 Enforcing a Tier